evansbenj/Reduced-Representation-Workshop/BasicUnix.md

 `screen -S add_description_here`

 This brings you into a screen session called `add_description_here`.
-You can exit it by typing `Ctrl-A` and then `Crtl-D`, meaning you hold down the control button and type `A` and then hold down the control button again and type `D`.
+You can exit it by typing `Ctrl-A` and then `Ctrl-D`, meaning you hold down the control button and type `A` and then hold down the control button again and type `D`.

 You can then see what screens are running by typing this: